IBMStreams/streamsx.websocket/_docs/200-user_overview.md

    - Obtain the official boost version boost_1_73_0 from here: https://www.boost.org/users/history/version_1_73_0.html

-   - A few .so files from the boost_1_73_0/lib directory are copied into the `impl/lib` directory of this toolkit.
+   - A few .so files from the boost_1_73_0/lib directory are copied into the `lib` directory of this toolkit.
        - (It is needed for the dynamic loading of these .so files when the Streams application using this toolkit is launched.)

-   - The entire boost_1_73_0/include directory is copied into the `impl/include` directory of this toolkit.
+   - The entire boost_1_73_0/include directory is copied into the `include` directory of this toolkit.
 [Around 200 MB in size]
        - (It is needed for a successful compilation of the Streams application that uses this toolkit.
-Please note that these include files will not bloat the size of that application's SAB file since the `impl/include` directory will not be part of the SAB file.)
+Please note that these include files will not bloat the size of that application's SAB file since the `include` directory will not be part of the SAB file.)

 2. websocketpp v0.8.2
-   - The entire websocketpp directory is copied into the `impl/include` directory of this toolkit.
+   - The entire websocketpp directory is copied into the `include` directory of this toolkit.
 [Around 1.5 MB in size]
        - (It is needed for a successful compilation of the Streams application that uses this toolkit.
-Please note that these include files will not bloat the size of that application's SAB file  since the `impl/include` directory will not be part of the SAB file.)
+Please note that these include files will not bloat the size of that application's SAB file  since the `include` directory will not be part of the SAB file.)

 3. Open SSL libraries in Linux
    - On all your IBM Streams application machines, you have to ensure that the openssl-devel-1.0.2k-12 and openssl-libs-1.0.2k-12 (or a higher version) are installed.
 This can be verified via this command: `rpm -qa | grep -i openssl`